A. J. Goddard: Service

 On May 28, 1898, the ice went out on Bennett Lake.
 Thousands of boats took to the water within 48 hours and headed for the Dawson City.
 The A.J.
 Goddard appears to have departed Bennett on June 2, 1898, reaching Tagish Lake the next day just to return and wait for the river to get free of ice.
 On June 16, 1898, it departed Lake Bennett and headed for Dawson.
 It proceeded under its own power through the difficult stretch of Miles Canyon, only the third sternwheeler to accomplish this.
 It arrived in Dawson City on June 21 with ten passengers and a crew of eight as the first sternwheeler to do so in 1898.
 Later, it was one of the first sternwheelers to make the return trip upstream from Dawson to Whitehorse Rapids.
 Albert Goddard's wife Clara accompanied him on the voyage, and was later honoured as the first female riverboat pilot on the Upper Yukon River.

 After the gold rush the A. J. Goddard spent much of its time in the towing business on Lake Laberge.
 In 1899 the company behind her was sold to a competitor, the Canadian Development Company, which appears to have confined the vessel's service between Whitehorse and the foot of the Thirty Mile River.
 In 1901, on October 11, the A. J. Goddard entered Lake Laberge with a large barge in tow.
 Here she sank during a storm.
 The little ship was blasted with freezing rain and snow and pounded by waves.
 Despite the crew's efforts, she began to take on water, which extinguished the boiler fires and left the ship without power.
 She sank to the lake bottom only a few hundred metres from shore.
-Three of the crew, Charles MacDonald, Fay Ransom and John Thompson, drowned while two were rescued by a local trapper in a rowboat.
+Three of the crew, Charles MacDonald, Fay Ransom and John Thompson, drowned while Julius Stockfield and Snyder were rescued by a local trapper in a rowboat.